SaladDais/Hippolyzer/README.md

 ### Should I use this library to make an SL client in Python?

-No. If you just want to write a client in Python, you should instead look at using [libremetaverse](https://github.com/cinderblocks/libremetaverse/) via pythonnet.
+Probably not.
+If you just want to write a client in Python, you should instead look at using [libremetaverse](https://github.com/cinderblocks/libremetaverse/) via pythonnet.
-I removed the client-related code inherited from PyOGP because libremetaverse's was simply better.
+I removed the client-related code inherited from PyOGP because libremetaverse's was simply better for general use.

 <https://github.com/CasperTech/node-metaverse/> also looks like a good, modern wrapper if you
 prefer TypeScript.

+There is, however, a very low-level `HippoClient` class provided for testing, but it's unlikely to be what you want for writing a general-purpose bot.